A topic from the subject of Organic Chemistry in Chemistry.

 • Enzyme kinetics: Studies the rate of enzyme-catalyzed reactions.

-• Metabolism assays: Measures the activity of metabolic enzymes.
+• Metabolic assays: Measures the activity of metabolic pathways and enzymes.

-• Protein structure determination: Elucidates the three-dimensional structure of proteins.
+• Protein structure determination: Elucidates the three-dimensional structure of proteins using techniques like X-ray crystallography and NMR spectroscopy.

 • DNA sequencing: Determines the sequence of nucleotides in DNA.